-You are clearly the queen of journaling, and one of my favorite things, is how you just pick one thing and that’s the thing you write about.
+You are the queen of journaling, and one of my favorite things is how you pick up one thing and write in-depth about it.
 But before the dinners, was there something else?
 Was this something you did as a kid?

 Now that you have DALS, are you still doing the journals, or has the blog replaced them?

-OK that is the easiest question ever.
-Their organic chicken — we pile that s#@t in — drumsticks, thighs, breasts.
-We usually get a few pounds a week.
-Like the rest of America, we go through a lot of chicken and my blog readers demand new ideas for what to do with chicken all. the. time.
-After that: a ball of pizza dough, the 50% salted almonds, which, when mixed with the tart dried Montmorency cherries is the MVP of all snacks; the organic beef pre-made patties (having burger patties in the fridge is like a dinner bonus card – such a no-brainer and so unbelievably satisfying), organic salted peanut butter, buttermilk pancake mix (because it’s the law that there must be pancakes on our breakfast table at least 5x a week), dark chocolate peanut butter cups, and a jar of cornichons which the girls eat by the handful and which often stand in for a legitimate vegetable on their dinner plates.
+Then there are the organic beef pre-made patties (having burger patties in the fridge is like a dinner bonus card – such a no-brainer and so unbelievably satisfying, organic salted peanut butter, buttermilk pancake mix (because it’s the law that there must be pancakes on our breakfast table at least 5x a week), dark chocolate peanut butter cups, and a jar of cornichons which the girls eat by the handful and which often stand-in for a legitimate vegetable on their dinner plates.

-I’ve only been waiting three years (ever since editing that column for Cookie!) to answer this question.
-I’d say my uniform involves from Uniqlo + anything from Madewell + ballet flats.
-I’d like to say that the flats are always Repetto, but I only own one pair.
+I’ve been waiting three years (ever since editing that column for Cookie!) to answer this question.
+I’d say my uniform includes Uniqlo and anything from Maxwell plus ballet flats.
+The flats are always Repetto, but I only own one pair.
 (If I ever strike it rich, the first thing I’m doing is buying a pair in every color.)
 The other 90% of the time: Cargo pants and Birkenstocks.
 “Find personal style” is always on the top of my Master To-Do List.

 How do you celebrate your kids’ birthdays?

-We get way into birthdays in our house – and part of the fun of it is the planning.
-I would almost say that party planning is our default conversation no matter what time of year it is.
+We get way into birthdays in our house – and part of its fun is the planning.
+Party planning is arguably our default conversation no matter what time of the year.
 Abby is always crafting and recrafting her invitation list.
 My 10-year-old is thinking about what kind of theme she wants.
 They are very into themes, even when they are ridiculously random.
-Our most successful one was Japanese themed.
+Our most successful one was Japanese-themed.
 We made candy sushi and had ninja contests.
 That was pretty hilarious.
-A mom came up to me at school after I wrote about it on the blog and was like “uh, I saw that sushi party you did…” then trailed off and looked at me funny.
-It was pretty over the top, but man oh man was it fun.
-On the night of their actual birthday, we always go out to a restaurant and the girls get to pick the cuisine.
+A mom came up to me at school after I wrote about it on the blog and was like, “uh, I saw that sushi party you did…” then trailed off and looked at me funny.
+It was pretty over the top, but man, oh man, was it fun.
+On the night of their actual birthday, we always go out to a restaurant, and the girls get to pick the cuisine.
 That’s a lot easier than the parties.